DPlayer234/houston-tools/README.md

 ]

 # rainbow enables rainbow roles.
-# the color will only cycle when an event is received, at most once every 3 minutes.
+# the color cycle is dependent on `check_interval`
+# the check interval must not be below (00:02:00) if rainbow role is enabled or you may hit rate limits.
 [bot.perks.rainbow]
 cost = 20
 # duration is specified as HH:MM:SS.